05802/05802.github.io/_posts/2020-05-17-WeekAhead.md

 ## THEMES
 Acceleration of secular trends.
-* Which initial condition variations predict medium-long term winners and losers ?
+* Which variations in initial condition predict medium-long term winners and losers ?